U.S. transit agencies cautious on electric buses despite bold forecasts

 But transit agencies doing the buying are moving cautiously, an analysis by Reuters shows.
 Out of more than 65,000 public buses plying U.S. roads today, just 300 are electric.
 Among the challenges: EVs are expensive, have limited range and are unproven on a mass scale.

+But those costs can widely depending on utility rates, terrain and weather.

+Bus ridership is falling nationwide, according to the American Public Transportation Association, and transit officials say they are trying to keep a lid on fares.

-The technology is still a gamble for many cities at a time when bus ridership is falling nationwide and officials are trying to keep a lid on fares, says Chris Stoddart, an executive at Canadian bus maker New Flyer Industries Inc (NFI.TO).
+The technology is still a gamble for many cities, says Chris Stoddart, an executive at Canadian bus maker New Flyer Industries Inc (NFI.TO).
 A top supplier of conventional buses to the U.S. market, the company has just a handful of pure battery electrics in service.

 “People worry about being an early adopter.
 Remember 20 years ago someone paid $20,000 for a plasma TV and then 10 years later it was $900 at Best Buy,” said Stoddart, senior vice president of engineering and customer service for New Flyer.
 “People just don’t want a science project.”